pcmillerAcme/docs/index.md

     <tr>
         <td style="background-color: #f0f0f0;">anim</td>
         <td></td>
         <td>The animation toa be applied to the code.
 Setting anim to 'None' will result in an un-animated flat code being returned.
 See anims-json and anims-html resources for a complete list of valid values for anim.
-Default = 'spinning_90_oscillate'.<br><a href="https://api.acme.codes/new?anim=SpinConstSpeedCodeOnly"><code>https://api.acme.codes/new?anim=SpinConstSpeedCodeOnly</code></a></td>
+Default = 'SpinConstSpeedCodeOnly'.<br><a href="https://api.acme.codes/new?anim=SpinConstSpeedCodeOnly"><code>https://api.acme.codes/new?anim=SpinConstSpeedCodeOnly</code></a></td>
     </tr>
     <tr>
         <td></td>